Mentoring and placements

 In addition, we have relationships with churches across the UK, and many of these churches are able to take students on placement for several weeks at a time, outside term.

 Historically, our course has not led to a formal qualification, as we believe men should be motivated to study at Seminary by a desire to prepare for gospel ministry.
+This remains our focus, however our ministry partner Carey International University of Theology (CIUT) in Florida awards a diploma to students successfully completing our two-year course.
+There is also an option to take further online study with CIUT to qualify for a degree.

 Throughout the course, students participate in an appraisal process designed to identify their strengths and weaknesses and to develop skills relevant to the Christian ministry.